F41zK4r1m/HackTheBox/PC.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-I visited the webpage on port 50051 but I observed that it is runnig some kind of software other than web application:
+Upon visiting the webpage on port 50051, I noticed that it was running software other than a web application:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/5d4d910a-fa88-4dba-8cd9-038adb2ea9f9)

-I tried to connect to the port via netcat but the conection is getting dropped quickly after running any of the command:
+I attempted to connect to the port using Netcat, but the connection was quickly dropped after running any command:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/6788ec89-3e99-49f0-bd09-338eee2ef52b)

-Then after multiple attempts to connect via port 50051 I searched for the port service running on 50051 & I found'gRPC' service is running on 50051.
+After multiple failed attempts to connect via port 50051, I researched the service running on that port and discovered that it was a gRPC service.

 ```
 gRPC is designed to work with a variety of authentication mechanisms, making it easy to safely use gRPC to talk to other systems.
 You can use our supported mechanisms - SSL/TLS with or without Google token-based authentication - or you can plug in your own authentication system by extending our provided code.